 Anyone who’s published a piece of writing since people started passing around their favorite reads on clay tablets has considered using a nom de plume or pen name.

-George Eliot, Mark Twain, George Orwell, Dr. Seuss and many, many more famous authors published not under their given names, but an alias.
+George Eliot, Mark Twain, George Orwell, Dr. Seuss and many, many other famous authors published not under their given names, but an alias.

 I’ve certainly thought about it myself, so I understand the impulse.
-I am, however, going to offer an argument for not using a pen name — or, at least, for sticking to just one.
+I am, however, going to offer an argument for not using a nom de plume—or, at least, for sticking to just one.

-There are lots of good reasons to write under a pseudonym, but they essentially boil down to two things:
+There are lots of good reasons to write under a nom de plume, but they essentially boil down to two things:

 - Market segmentation/branding

-I get it: publishing your writing leaves most of us feeling… exposed.
-Naked.
-Hundreds — or, hopefully, thousands upon thousands — of readers are going to read your words, and are going to judge you by them.
+I get it: publishing your writing leaves most of us feeling exposed.
+Naked, even.
+Hundreds—or, hopefully, thousands upon thousands—of readers are going to read your words, and are going to judge you by them.
 They’re going to leave reviews, and not all of them are going to be nice.

 Having said that, the thoughts are going to arise whether they’re attached to my real-life name and face or not.

-Still, this is a particularly difficult issue for many authors, especially those writing in extremely personal genres like memoir or roman à clef, not to mention those who publish works containing content some might find uncomfortable, whether that involves sex, violence, or morally polarizing.
+Still, this is a particularly difficult issue for many authors, especially those writing in extremely personal genres like memoir or roman à clef, not to mention those who publish works containing content some might find uncomfortable, whether that involves sex, violence, or subjects that are morally polarizing.

-A lot of women over the years have published either under male names (i.e., George Eliot, aka Mary Ann Evans) or using initials (i.e., J.K.
-Rowling, again!), since they believed, not unreasonably, that they wouldn’t be able to publish at all, let alone be taken seriously under their real names.
+A lot of women over the years have published either under male names (i.e., George Eliot, aka Mary Ann Evans) or using initials (i.e., CJ Cherryh, author of numerous speculative fiction novels), since they believed, not unreasonably, that they wouldn’t be able to publish at all, let alone be taken seriously under their real names.
+This was particularly true in the 19th and early 20th centuries, though in some genres it can still be beneficial for certain target audiences.

 In such cases, it’s understandable that the author wants to publish anon- or pseudonymously.

 Essentially, the idea is that authors’ names are a central part of their brand.
-The idea is that you want readers to build up a relationship with you, identifying the persona you take on in writing a particular kind of book and returning to that brand name whenever they’re hungry for another fix of that particular kind of writing.
+You want readers to build up a relationship with you, identifying the persona you take on in writing a particular kind of book and returning to that brand name whenever they’re hungry for another fix of that particular kind of writing.

 For authors who write multiple genres, it can feel particularly tempting to want to split their readerships into separate groups so that they can target ads, blog posts, mailings, etc. with great precision.